About entering for our Exhibitions

 Rules for exhibiting craft work

 2) Smaller items/collections and cards may be entered onto the 20% Table.
-All items should be listed on the appropriate entry form.
-All items should be clearly labelled with the entrant’s name and price and appropriately sized display stands or boxes may be used.
+Prints may be included as long as they are clearly marked as a print and are a copy of your own original artwork.
+All items should be listed on the appropriate entry form and should be clearly labelled with the entrant’s name and price.
+Appropriately sized display stands or boxes may be used.
 The Society cannot guarantee to display all items submitted at the start of the exhibition but will do so if space permits.
 No entry fees are charged but the Society will take 20% of the value of all items sold.

 3) Textiles and Hanging Crafts: These items are treated similarly to pictures.
 All entries should be framed as appropriate and be fitted with hanging cord.
 All items must have a Society label showing artist’s name, title of work, material(s) used and the price, hanging under the front of the work, calendar style, a maximum of 7 items can be exhibited.
 The fee is £1 per item with the 7th being free.
 The Society will charge 15% commission on any sales.